-February 2, 2022, marks the 36th Annual National Girls & Women in Sports Day (NGWSD).
+February 2, 2022, marks the 36th annual National Girls & Women in Sports Day (NGWSD).
 This celebration inspires girls and women to play and be active, to realize their full power.
 The confidence, strength and character gained through sports participation are the very tools girls and women need to become strong leaders in sports and life.
-This year’s event will also serve as the kickoff of WSF’s celebrations of the 50th anniversary of Title IX, happening throughout 2022.
+This year’s event will also serve as the kickoff of WSF’s activations for the 50th Anniversary of Title IX, happening throughout 2022.

 A vibrant movement we celebrate annually, NGWSD honors the achievements of girls and women in sports and continues to Lead Her Forward by acknowledging the power of sports to unlock her limitless potential.